 There are slots of all denominations, from pennies to $100 a pull beauties, however it’s worth noting that there are very few traditional one payline mechanical slots here.
 All of the penny and nickel machines are the multi-line video style and the bulk of the quarter and dollar machines are also multi-line monsters, which can get expensive pretty fast if you’re a “max bet” kind of person.
 I actually had a hard time finding machines that I wanted to play and the even worse news is that when I did, I have never won a dime on any of them.
 It’s all about the luck of the draw and you may have much better luck than I did, but every time I come here I might as well have been throwing my money on the floor – it would gained me the same return and might have actually been more entertaining.

 Restaurants and lounges are scattered around the periphery of the casino, mostly higher end places but with a few moderate entries like the always dependable Grand Lux Cafe.
-Entries from celebrity chefs include restaurants from Mario Batali and Wolfgang Puck to drop a couple of names.
-A new food court opened just off the casino floor in late 2017.
+Entries from celebrity chefs include restaurants from Wolfgang Puck and there’s a new food court opened just off the casino floor in late 2017.

 A waterfall in the center of another three-story rotunda is the centerpiece to the Grand Canal Shoppes, an extension of the mall that starts on The Venetian side and continues over here, although without the grand canal.
 Much like the rest of the hotel, the two are connected but the mood changes dramatically when you cross from the Venetian territory to the Palazzo territory.
 Think Rodeo Drive instead of Venice and you’ll be in the right neighborhood.